Avoiding Housing Scams

-We’ve also put together our checklist in a leaflet as well: 10 tips for avoiding Housing Scams.
+We’ve also put together our checklist in a leaflet as well: 10 Tips to Avoid Housing Scams.

 - ALWAYS – Search online for the landlord/letting agents name and the words “scam” and/or “fraud”, it’s possible that if there’s a problem with the landlord/letting agent someone will have posted about it on the internet previously.

 - ALWAYS – Check the property exists and is in fact private rented accommodation by putting the property address into Google Maps and looking at it on “Street View”.

 - ALWAYS – Check the landlord is registered with Glasgow City Council’s landlord registration section by searching for the property address and landlord’s details.
 Similarly if you are renting a property that requires a Houses in Multiple Occupation (HMO) licence you can check if the landlord has this by contacting Glasgow City Council’s Private Landlord Unit on 0300 343 0414.

 - However, just because a landlord is registered with Glasgow City Council doesn’t mean they aren’t trying to scam you out of money.
 Similarly just because a landlord isn’t registered doesn’t mean you shouldn’t rent from them, if you’re having doubts about a potential tenancy/landlord come in and speak to us.